+Vacation tour and travel mean my life!
 It’s fair to say that this year, I’ve found it harder to get that elusive work/motherhood/travel balance.
-As a consequence, I haven’t been so great at planning, or following my own advice from times past when the challenge was new (and I didn’t have a kid or lose 3 hours of my day commuting).
+As a consequence, I haven’t been so great at planning or following my own advice from times past when the challenge was new (and I didn’t have a kid or lose 3 hours of my day commuting).

-Anyway – I didn’t fare badly this year in the end, because when opportunities to do stuff or go places came up, I did try to grab them with both hands, whether big or teeny tiny.
-And I made it abroad four times (there was a fifth trip on the cards, but that flopped.
+Anyway – I didn’t fair badly this year in the end, because when opportunities to do stuff or go places came up, I did try to grab them with both hands, whether big or teeny tiny.
+And I made it abroad four times (there was the fifth trip on the cards, but that flopped.
 More later).

 A GREAT FAMILY FRIENDLY MUSEUM

 Liverpool’s Victoria Gallery & Museum was an unexpected gem.
 Set in a beautiful old University of Liverpool building – back in January we took advantage of one of their family Saturdays with free themed crafts for the kids (and a movie if they’re big enough to sit through it).